alexsave-dev/OfsBulkLoader/README.md

 You can also follow the author on https://www.linkedin.com/in/alexander-savelyev-b8875111/
 # Technical Notes
 The solution has two jar files. **Util_OfsBulkLoader.jar** is deployed on Transact websever, the **OfsBulkLoader.jar** has to be run from the command prompt by the user.
 Jar files from the pack have been compiled on Java version 1.8.0_301.
-The solution has been tested on Transact R21 on Windows 10.
+The solution has been tested on following environments:
+- Transact R21, Windows 10, H2 database
+- Transact R23, openSUSE Leap 15.5, MSSQL database

+The solution is compatible with Temenos Transact TAFJ environments on H2, MSSQL and Oracle databases.

+Prerequisite.
 Transact **TSA.SERVICE>TSM** has to be up and running to allow OFS messages to be posted into Transact.

 # Installation
+Find the required release here: https://github.com/alexsave-dev/OfsBulkLoader/releases.
+The current Readme file stands for the most up-to-date release.
+Previous Readme files are put inside relevant release packs.
 Deploy the **Util_OfsBulkLoader.jar** on your web server.
 For example for jBoss the jar file can be copied to the directory with local jars as following:

 ![image](https://github.com/alexsave-dev/OfsBulkLoader/assets/65187677/e0f0d819-8e51-4dab-964a-1a7b3ad184a0)